 Just begin by attaching the liner to the backside of the stocking by applying a small bead of glue around the entire edge of the stocking on the inside of the frayed edges.

 Next, the hanger was attached by placing a small glue dot in the upper right-hand corner of the stocking.
-Press one end of the hanger here until attached.
-Then another dot to hold the two ends together.
+Press one end of the hanger here until attached, and then another dot to hold the two ends together.

 The final step is to apply glue along the upper sides of the stocking, just where the fold-down will be attached.
 Fold over the top of the stocking and press with your fingers to be sure everything is attached.